Reception of the Festival

 Town Archives Hamelin, Best 603 A Nr.
 00433-007

-Many people around the Bückeberg played down the NS event and glorified it as a happy people’s festival in their personal memories and did not want to understand that this incantation of a fascist Volksgemeinschaft (community of people) had excluded whole groups of people from participating and increasingly served as psychological preparation for war.
+Many people around the Bückeberg played down the NS event and glorified it as a happy people’s festival in their personal memories and did not want to understand that this incantation of the NS-Volksgemeinschaft (community of people) had excluded whole groups of people from participating and increasingly served as psychological preparation for war.

 Who would want to criticise the participation of a festival?
 Ultimately, no murder had been committed at the Bückeberg.